jyxjjj/ACME/README.md

 It handles certificate issuance and renewal, and provides a secure HTTPS JSON API for distributing certificates to other servers.

+### PURPOSE

+This is only used to solve the RSYNC network delay, packet loss, and complete connection failure issues when synchronizing certificates across countries.

 ## INSTALLATION

 ```bash